cmheubusch/cmheubusch.github.io/about.md

 ![Old Delhi, India, August 2016.](/images/old%20delhi%202016.png)

-In the near furture, I hope to explore more of the outdoors, including:
+In the near future, I hope to explore more of the outdoors, including:

-* The Smokies *- I moved to North Carolina nearly a year ago - it's high time that I explore this beautiful state!*
+* The Smokies *I moved to North Carolina nearly a year ago - it's high time that I explore this beautiful state!*
 * The Colorado Trail
 * The John Muir Trail
 * The Hayduke Trail